 Stubborn Calf Solution

-When it comes to building muscle, calves can be one of the most stubborn areas, notes personal trainer Kassem Hanson of Functional Fit Mag.
+When it comes to building muscle, calves can be one of the most stubborn areas.
 Most people don't train them with enough frequency, volume or intensity though, so increasing these three is your first port of call.
-Hanson advises either dedicating one whole session to calves each week or picking one exercise for three sets and adding this in to your sessions four or five times per week.
+Dedicate one whole session to calves each week or pick one exercise for three sets and adding this in to your sessions four or five times per week.

 A Call for Calves